bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 ### Helpers

-As expected, helpers are available as well just like in standard templates:
+As expected, helpers are available as well exactly like in standard templates:

 ```erb
 <!-- src/_components/posts/excerpt.erb -->